k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: partially revert 'a couple bugs with kicking vs black dragon'
 - Formatting cleanup in u_init.c
 - Fix: a couple monsters hiding in water cases
+- Fix: same handling for hiding monsters in sewage and shallow water